 Parksville is where you’ll want to head to the beach!

-At low tide, Rathtrevor beach stretches nearly a kilometre out into the Strait of Georgia.
-This makes it the best beach for young children still learning how to swim, and the perfect location to build sandcastles.
+At low tide, Rathtrevor Beach stretches nearly a kilometre out into the Strait of Georgia.
+This makes it the best beach for young children still learning to swim and the perfect location to build sandcastles.

-Speaking of sandcastles, if you happen to be visiting the area during the summer (mid-July to mid-August) then head to the Parksville Community Beach.
-Each year this where a world-famous Sand Sculpting Competition happens.
-It is a fabulous event and brings in thousands of people from all over the world.
+Speaking of sandcastles, if you visit Parksville during the summer (mid-July to mid-August), head to the Parksville Community Beach.
+Each year, this is where the world-famous Sand Sculpting Competition happens.
+It is a fabulous event that attracts thousands of people from all over the world.

 Mini-Golfing